fMagVen/projeto_5_batePapoUol/README.md

 CHANGELOG - MUDANÇAS

+0.7
+en --
+it is now only possible to see private messages to and from you, including private messages directed to everyone the chat now only scrolls down to the last message if there is a new one pt -- agora é somente possível visualizar mensagens reservadas para e de você, incluindo mensagens privadas direcionadas a todos o chat agora somente rola à última mensagem se houver uma nova

 0.6
 en --
 send public or private messages directed to other users online, selecting them on the sidebar